ltrgoddard/thesis/temp.markdown

 will be made between sections of Upward’s and Oliver’s work.[^332] In others, the link rests more on the shared use of certain literary techniques.
-Through an examination of Prynne’s recorded comments on each author, this chapter will attempt to clarify both this structure and the relationship between Prynne and prose fiction to which it corresponds.
+Through an examination of Prynne’s recorded comments on each author, the initial sections of this chapter will attempt to clarify both this structure and the relationship between Prynne and prose fiction to which it corresponds.

 ii.
 Wyndham Lewis
 -----------------